|

 Arriving/Signing On

-ACU forms etc. It also helps gauge the number of observers we are
+us get everyone signed on and sorted to get started on time.
+It also helps gauge the number of observers we are

 likely to have, and plan accordingly.